debuglevel/ansible-playbook-template/README.md

 ## Install Ansible

-You have to install Ansible on a controller node (i.e. the host you want Ansible run from; most likely your workstation or a CI/CD container).
+You have to install Ansible on a control node (i.e. the host you want Ansible to run from; most likely your workstation or a CI/CD container).
-This might just be a laptop with a recent version of Python.
+This might just be a machine with a recent version of Python.
-Python on Windows is not supported - just use WSL instead.
+Python on Windows is not supported -- just use WSL instead.

 See also <https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html>

+For control node requirements, see: https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#control-node-requirements
+For managed node requirements, see: https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#managed-node-requirements

 If you're lower than Python 3.8, install it: <https://askubuntu.com/questions/1197683/how-do-i-install-python-3-8-in-lubuntu-18-04>